bfeliz/check-weather-app/README.md

 ## [Try it yourself!](https://bfeliz.github.io/check-weather-app/)

-The following image shows a glimpse of the application:
+The following images show a glimpse of the application:

 ![without favorites](assets/images/screenShot1.png)
 ![with favorites](assets/images/screenShot2.png)